WORKING WITH DG ECHO AS AN NGO PARTNER | 2021 - 2027

 Partner should be prepared to demonstrate that a cost has been actually incurred, for instance, during ECHO audits or verifications.
 Auditors or Verifiers may ask to visit specific Action locations (distribution points etc.) to verify that the money has been deposited during the eligibility period.
 During an HQ audit/verification, Commission representatives may check all the supporting documents related to the Action and the relevant dates (including bank accounts and statements).

 No. Field office costs have to be declared as unit costs in accordance with the Partners' usual accounting practices.
-It is enough if Partner fill in the column D2 in Annex 2.
+It is enough if the Partner fills-in column D2 in Annex 2 - Budget.
+No additional details need to be provided in the e-SF.
+The methodology and application of the usual accounting practices will be verified at audit stage.

-If for the purpose of the grant they have to travel to other locations, then the travel costs and per diem are justified under the condition that they are not getting paid twice (once by their employer and another time by the beneficiary (ECHO partner).
-Some
+If for the purpose of the grant Partner’s staff have to travel to other locations, then the travel costs and per diem are justified under the condition that they are not getting paid twice (once by their employer and another time by the beneficiary ).
+Some supporting documents/declarations can be requested at final report stage or audit.

-Low value equipment (equipment with a value below EUR 1000, instead of the previous EUR 750 per item) is exempted from the obligation of transfer.
 If the cost of the item is between EUR 1001 and EUR 2500 per item, the exception applies if the total costs of the items does not exceed EUR 15 000.

-In the MGIn the MGA, reimbursement of full price of equipment and goods is the rule, with the obligation to transfer or donate them after the end of the action, unless exempted by DG ECHO.
+In principle in the MGA, reimbursement of full price of equipment and goods is the rule, with the obligation to transfer or donate them after the end of the action, unless exempted by DG ECHO.
 If transfer to another ongoing action is not possible and if agreed by DG ECHO, the Partner can transfer or donate the equipment or goods to the final recipients, local non-profit organisations, international non-profit organisations, international organisations, or local authorities.
 If not, only the depreciation costs are eligible (regardless of the fact the Commission is the single largest donor of the action).

 Yes.
-Preparation of final report, post-distribution monitoring, final evaluation and audit costs are eligible.
-Those costs are eligible maximum 3 months after the end of the action (deadline for
+Preparation of final report, post-distribution monitoring, final evaluation and costs for the audit of the Action are eligible.

-submission of the final report).
+Those costs are eligible maximum 3 months after the end of the action (deadline for submission of the final report).
 In principle, costs related to the final report are eligible only after the end of the Action (or at the earliest one month before the end of the Action).

 Co-beneficiaries decide on the allocation of the budget of the action among themselves.

 No. Cost will be eligible only when incurred after the project starting date.
+Implementation period and eligibility period coincide.

 Staff costs (HQ and field) can be declared on the basis of actual costs and calculated in accordance with the following formula, provided for in the Model Grant Agreement: